4.3.2. Drafting and content of the tender dossier

 g) safety or measurements, including, for supplies, the sales name and user instructions, and, for all contracts, terminology, symbols, testing and test methods, packaging, marking and labelling, production procedures and methods;

-The Contracting Authority is responsible for drawing up these documents.
+The contracting authority is responsible for drawing up these documents.

-Given the technical complexity of many supply contracts, the preparation of the tender dossier -particularly the Technical Specifications emdash may require the assistance of one or more external technical specialist(s).
+Given the technical complexity of many supply contracts, the preparation of the tender dossier -particularly the technical specifications emdash may require the assistance of one or more external technical specialist(s).
 Each specialist must sign a Declaration of Objectivity and Confidentiality (see Annex A3).

-As with Terms of Reference for service contracts, particular attention must be paid to drafting the Technical Specifications.
+As with terms of reference for service contracts, particular attention must be paid to drafting the technical specifications.
 They are the key to successful procurement, a sound supply contract and a successful project.

-The Technical Specifications state - where applicable, lot by lot - the exact nature and performance characteristics of the supplies.
+The technical specifications state - where applicable, lot by lot - the exact nature and performance characteristics of the supplies.
 Where applicable, they also specify conditions for delivery and installation, training and after-sales service.

 It is essential that the performance characteristics suit the intended purpose.
 If there needs to be an information meeting or site visit to clarify technical requirements where the supplies are to be installed, this should be specified in the instructions to tenderers, together with the arrangements.

-The purpose of the Technical Specifications is to define the required supplies precisely.
-The minimum quality standards, defined by the Technical Specifications, will enable the Evaluation Committee to determine which tenders are technically compliant.
+The purpose of the technical specifications is to define the required supplies precisely.
+The minimum quality standards, defined by the technical specifications, will enable the evaluation committee to determine which tenders are technically compliant.

-Unless warranted by the nature of the contract, Technical Specifications referring to or describing products of a given brand or origin and thereby favouring or excluding certain products are prohibited.
+Unless warranted by the nature of the contract, technical specifications referring to or describing products of a given brand or origin and thereby favouring or excluding certain products are prohibited.
 However, where products cannot be described in a sufficiently clear or intelligible manner, they may be named as long as they are followed by the words 'or equivalent'.

-DIRECT CENTRALISED MANAGEMENTThe tender dossier must be approved by the European Commission.
+The tender dossier must be approved by the European Commission.
 The standard practice is also to consult and obtain the approval of the beneficiary country, and where appropriate of other parties involved.

-DECENTRALISED MANAGEMENT WITH EX-ANTE CONTROLSThe Contracting Authority must submit the tender dossier to the Delegation of the European Union for approval prior to issue.
+The contracting authority must submit the tender dossier to the Delegation of the European Union for approval prior to issue.

-DECENTRALISED MANAGEMENT WITH EX-POST CONTROLS
+INDIRECT MANAGEMENT WITH EX-POST CONTROLS: